Water/Challenge Corporate Control of Water

 Everyone Has the Right to Water

 On the edge of Blantyre, one of Malawi’s largest cities, 56-year old Felista rises at dawn every day and makes the long trek to collect water from a crowded, contaminated well.
 In the city, affluent residents pay for clean, safe water at the tap, delivered by the private corporation that owns the system.
-But Felista simply can’t afford to buy for the water her household needs.
+But Felista simply can’t afford to buy the water her household needs.

 Felista is just one of millions of people around the world whose human right to clean, safe water is threatened by global water corporations.